Course 1: Rust Language

 [...]

 How could we use println! to display Complex variables?
-Two methods, test both:
+Test the two following methods:

-1. implement the std::fmt::Display trait for type Complex.
-This will need to:
+1. Implement the std::fmt::Display trait for type Complex.

 • use std::fmt